Below are the key issues you will need to consider once you decided to register a Brazilian company.

 7. Have you selected a physical location where the company will be registered?
 Is the location suitable for the company’s objects?

-All Brazilian companies must have a registered office with a unique address – you cannot have two companies that carry out the same activity registered at the same address.
 Unfortunately, Brazilian law does not accommodate for registered agents as in the United States and other jurisdictions.

 8. Are you willing to disclose the full chain of control of the Brazilian company to the Brazilian banks and Federal Tax Department?